Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Wavefront related TTL coupling effects: case of ideal detectors

-We now assume the most simple case of two identical fundamental Gaussian beams rotating around an identical point of incidence.
+We assume the most simple case of two identical fundamental Gaussian beams with identical points of incidence and a rotation of the measurement beam around their common point of incidence.
 For a rotation angle of $\varphi_m=0$ both beams and beam paths are identical and they perfectly overlap each other.
-In the following, the measurement beam gets rotated around its shared incidence point on the detector.
-The beam's geometric path length does not change, giving here a pure non-geometric path length readout.
+If rotated around the beams' shared incidence point on the detector, the measurement beam's geometric path length does not change, giving here a pure non-geometric path length readout.
 In the following, we will derive the TTL coupling in this particular case first qualitatively via a graphic and then analytically.

 The graphical derivation of TTL coupling is based on an approximation of Eq.~\eqref{eq:ifo_phase}.
-In the process, we estimate the resulting phase visually from graphical illustrations.
-We start with the mathematical background of this approach.
 Therefore, we first divide the surface integral in Eq.~\eqref{eq:ifo_phase} into $n$ segments $S_i$.
 The complex amplitude $a$ then equals the sum over the complex amplitudes $a_i$ of the segments $S_i$

 The expected interferometric phase $\phi$ is then given by the argument of the sum of all complex amplitudes: